myreadings1/ECE211_Prog_III/README.md

 # ECE211_Prog_III
-This webpage is for the student of ECE211 Prog III class, with the University of Kufa.
+This webpage is dedicated for the students of ECE211 Prog III class, with the University of Kufa.

 ### References